wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment01.md

 +++
 number = 1
 title = "Getting set up"
-due_date = Date("2021-06-11")
+due_date = Date(2021,06,11)

 +++

 {{assignment_preamble}}

 In this course,
-assignments are provided through github classroom.
+assignments are git repositories provided through github.
 This assigment is mostly designed to familiarize you with the process of downloading and completing assignments.

-You should have already signed up for a github account, and joined the classroom.
+You should have already signed up for a github account.
-If not, go back and follow the [instructions here](@ref github_signup).
+If not, go back and follow the [instructions here](/lessons/Lesson01/#sign_up_for_github).

 @@colbox-purple
 @@title